 Category

-The Role of Street Food in Afghan Culture
+The Role of Afghan Food in Mental Health

 Afghan cuisine is known for its rich and diverse flavors, thanks to the abundant use of spices.
 From cumin and coriander to saffron and cardamom, each spice brings a unique taste that elevates the dishes to a whole new level.
 The cuisine is also heavily influenced by neighboring countries such as India, Pakistan, and Iran, making it a vibrant melting pot of flavors.
 Whether you’re a fan of savory kebabs, hearty stews, or sweet desserts, Afghan cuisine has something to offer for everyone.